darylhawes/fsip/docs/uploading-images.md

 ### Uploading Images

-There are three ways to add images to your Alkaline library: drag-and-drop, input select, or direct upload.
+There are three ways to add images to your FSIP library: drag-and-drop, input select, or direct upload.

 ###### Drag-and-drop